sanjaybhattoo/sanjaybhattoo.github.io/README.md

 - Achieved an accuracy rate exceeding 85% using data manipulation and machine learning techniques.

-## Extra Curricular
+### Extra Curricular

 - Received an appreciation letter from the minister of education, India for remarkable performance in high school for the central education board.
 - Captained the Volleyball team and was captain of House in the school
 - Represented the school for a traffic-related hackathon in the district.

-- # Volunteer, Rotaract Club, Jaypee University of Information Technology, solan			   August 2018 – Present -I have tutored 10-15 underprivileged people from nearby areas for high school.
+- **Volunteer, Rotaract Club**, Jaypee University of Information Technology, solan			   August 2018 – Present -I have tutored 10-15 underprivileged people from nearby areas for high school.
 -Visited nearby villages with kids to celebrate Rakhi festivals with them.
 -participated in various cleanliness drives on campus and in nearby villages.
 -Contributed to hosting a Blood donation camp in the city of Shimla and donated blood.

-# Member, Jaypee University of Information Technology, Solan				              August 2018 – July 2020
-Event Club: Coordinated events like Concerts, and brand campaigns as a member for 3000 people.
+ **Member**, Jaypee University of Information Technology, Solan				              August 2018 – July 2020 *Event Club*: Coordinated events like Concerts, and brand campaigns as a member for 3000 people.
-IEEE: Collaborated with teammates to host 5-7 workshops for the first year about DBMS.
+*IEEE*: Collaborated with teammates to host 5-7 workshops for the first year about DBMS.
 Class Representative: worked as class representative for Professor Amit Jakhar for 1 semester.
 Volunteer: Volunteered in a government scheme to visit nearby villages and gave KTs to farmers related to the latest Technologies and collected statistical data for 30+ houses.

-## Extras:
+# Extras:
 -- Collaborated on a family farming initiative, contributing to the development and implementation of an optimized crop cycle plan that improved fertilization efficiency, resulting in a 16% increase in yield per acre.
 -- Implemented a plan to transition my home to 100% renewable energy by installing 2 kW solar panels.
 Applied the same sustainable approach to family farms by leveraging government schemes to enhance energy efficiency.
 -- Developing an application to streamline and manage cattle-related data, optimizing data tracking for improved farm management and decision-making.